Non-Disclosure Attorney in Sugar Land Texas

 - The offense qualifies for a non-disclosure order (e.g., possession of marijuana, petty theft, and assault)

 - You don’t have any criminal history that can disqualify you.

 - You didn’t have any new convictions after the order of dismissal is released

 If you meet all these requirements, then you’re qualified for sealing a criminal record and file for non-disclosure.

 If you qualify for a non-disclosure order, you need a Sugar Land non-disclosure attorney to help you file a petition.
 Once a judge signs the order, the Texas Department of Public Safety must seal the criminal record within ten days of receiving the order and disseminate the order to all concerned authorities.
-Call us today at 281-206-8119 to know more.
+Calls answered 24 hours a day/7 days a week by a live person at (281) 466-4118 to know more.